ashwini-kr-sharma/COMETH-codalabv2-deNBI/README.md

-## A steb-by-step guide to hosting Codalab-v2 instance and compute workers in de.NBI cloud
+## A step-by-step guide to hosting Codalab-v2 instance and compute workers in de.NBI cloud

 ### Contents